 Held in Perth from November 22nd to December 1st, with the first ever Paraplegic Games running November 10-17th, the 1962 British Empire and Commonwealth Games were a showcase of Perth's potential as a hub for international sport, with the Paraplegic games seen as a beacon of rehabilitation in Australia.

 The Commonwealth Games were officially opened by HRH Prince Philip, Duke of Edinburgh at Perry Lakes Stadium, the grounds of which the WA Athletics Stadium now sits, in Floreat.
 While the Paraplegic games were opened by Premier Charles Gairdner at the Royal Agricultural Showgrounds, in Claremont.
 973 Athletes representing 35 of the Commonwealth nations competed at several venues around Perth for a chance to take home gold in a total of 196 events.

 Built in 1962, Perry Lakes Stadium served as the venue for both opening and closing ceremonies, as well as track and field events held for the Commonwealth Games.
-At maximum capacity it could hold an approximate 30,000 spectators and stood proud for almost 50 years until it was demolished in 2009 to make way for the current Western Australian Athletics Stadium, which sits in its place.
+At maximum capacity it could hold an approximate 30,000 spectators and stood proud for almost 50 years until it was demolished in 2009 to make way for the current Western Australian Athletics Stadium.
 It's estimated a combined 210,000 spectators turned out to view the games in their entirety.

 The athletics were held here, with athletes competing in a total of 31 track and field events.
 The 1962 games saw the reintroduction of two events, the 800 yard and the 3000 metre steeplechase.
 Heavy winds and hot weather affected the programme, which required soldiers from the Australian Army to hand out cold water to spectators on the day.